-Mold spores are all around us and can be especially damaging to human health if consumed.
-This is why when it comes to cannabis it’s important to protect your consumables, because you don’t want to be wasting your products, harming your body and losing money.
+Mold spores are all around us, and can be especially damaging to human health if consumed.
+This is why when it comes to cannabis it’s important to protect your consumables, as you don’t want to be wasting your products, harming your body, and losing money all at once.

-The world of marijuana storage has come a long ways since the olden days which included plastic baggies and maybe an empty prescription medication container.
+The world of marijuana storage has come a long ways since the olden days which included plastic baggies, or maybe (if you were lucky) an empty prescription medication container.
 Although these methods can sometimes help retain some freshness and protect the herb for a little while, they aren’t doing much to prevent any possible mold from developing.

-Now in 2018, cannabis storage technology has immensely improved, making it that much simpler to not need to worry about your weed anymore, but even with advanced technologies, everything has its limit of preservation.
+Now in 2019, cannabis storage technology has immensely improved, making it that much simpler to not need to worry about your weed anymore.
+But even with advanced technologies, everything has its limit of preservation.
+In this article, we discuss how long you can store weed before it gets moldy; but be forewarned – the answer just might surprise you.

 How Long Does Weed Stay Fresh?